tangentsoft/pidp8i/doc/class-simh.md

 We call that instance `s` for short, because we will be calling its methods a lot in this script.

-We pass `dirs.build` to its constructor, which tells it how to find the `pidp8i-sim` program, which is a version of the PDP-8 simulator from the SIMH project, configured and modified for the needs of the PiDP-8/I project.
-We call this the child program, which is what `class simh` controls from the outside.
+We pass `dirs.build` as the first parameter to the constructor, which tells it how to find the PDP-8 simulator program, derived from the code shipped on GitHub by the SIMH project, configured and modified for the needs of the PiDP-8/I project.
+We call this the child program, as it is what `class simh` controls from the outside.

-(Currently, we don't have a way to make it use other versions of the SIMH `pdp8` simulator.
-Please send a patch if you do that.)
+There is an optional second parameter to the constructor, a Boolean flag that controls whether `class simh` starts the fully-featured PiDP-8/I simulator or falls back to something closer to the pristine upstream SIMH PDP-8 simulator.
+By default, we do the former, so that the simulator updates front panel LEDs with internal simulator state, and toggling front panel switches affect the internal state of the simulator.

+If you don't want the PiDP-8/I GPIO thread to run while your script runs, pass True here instead, since this is the "skip GPIO" flag, and its default is therefore False.
+We do that from programs like `os8-run` and `os8-cp` because we want them to run everywhere, even on an RPi while another simulator is running; we also don't want the front panel switches to affect these programs' operations.
+If your program never runs on an RPi, passing True here might make it run a bit faster, since it doesn't try to start the useless GPIO thread, feed it data, or pull data is is expected to provide back into the simulator.

+## Logging

 The next step is to tell the `s` object where to send its logging
 output: